hitmantb/skvrmo/README.md

 ## **I need higher image quality**

-- Consider enabling DLAA or DLSS if you are a Nvidia user as they provide far better anti-aliasing than TAA
+- Consider enabling DLAA or DLSS if you are a Nvidia user as they provide better anti-aliasing than TAA, at the cost of performance
 - 16 - 24GB VRAM users can consider replace the major texture packs like SRP and 202x with 4K version if they have VRAM head room

 ## **I need more FPS**